ligato/docs/docs/plugins/vpp-plugins.md

 !!!
 Note
     `TraceEnabled` is obsolete and used only in older versions.

+**References**

+- [GoVPPMux Conf File][govppmux-conf-file]

 ---

 ## Interface Plugin

-The nterface plugin is used to setup `VPP Interfaces`, manage interface status, and interface and DHCP lease notifications.
-VPP can support multiple interface types with the following supported by the VPP agent:
+The interface plugin is used to set up `VPP Interfaces`, manage interface status, and handle both interface and DHCP lease notifications.
+The interface plugin supports a number of [interface types](#interface-types), all of which correspond to a subset of all interfaces that can be configured in the VPP data plane.

-- UNDEFINED_TYPE
-- SUB_INTERFACE
-- SOFTWARE_LOOPBACK
-- DPDK
-- MEMIF
-- TAP
-- AF_PACKET
-- VXLAN_TUNNEL
-- IPSEC_TUNNEL = 8 [deprecated=true]; // Deprecated in VPP 20.01+.
-Use IPIP_TUNNEL + ipsec.TunnelProtection instead.
-- VMXNET3_INTERFACE
-- BOND_INTERFACE
-- GRE_TUNNEL
-- GTPU_TUNNEL
-- IPIP_TUNNEL

-Other types are specified as undefined.

 All of the interface types, except DPDK, can be created or removed directly in VPP, if all necessary conditions are met.
-For example, an AF_PACKET interface requires a VEth on a host in order to attach to it.
+For example, an AF_PACKET interface requires a virtual ethernet interface (VEth) on a host in order to attach to it.
 The PCI and physical DPDK interfaces can be only configured.
 They cannot be added or removed.

 VPP uses multiple commands and/or binary APIs to create and configure shared binaries.
 The VPP agent simplifies this processes by providing a single model with specific extensions depending on the interface type.
 The NB configuration demands are translated to a sequence of binary API calls using the GoVPP library.
 The binary API calls are used to program a VPP interface.

-The interface plugin follows models and structure defined in the [interface proto][interface.proto] file.
-Note that he actual file is the `interface.proto` file.
+**References:**

+- [Interface proto file][interface-proto]
+- [Interface models][interface-models]
+- [Interface Conf File][interface-conf-file]

-It is divided into two parts:
+The interface proto file is divided into two parts:

  - data common to all interface types.
  - data for a specific interface type.